-Now that you know the type of technology and features needed to build a language learning app, let's look at the potential costs to bring your app idea to life.
+Now that you know the technology and features needed to build a language-learning app, let's consider the potential costs of bringing your app idea to life.

-If you do not have tech resources at your disposal, hiring a custom software developer is the best approach.
-This phase of app development is not cheap, and the overall cost is generally determined by a developer’s location, reputation, and hourly rate.
+Hiring a custom software developer is best if you need more tech resources.
+This app development phase is not cheap, and the overall cost is generally determined by a developer’s location, reputation, and hourly rate.

 The following factors will determine what you end up spending here: